 Blogging conference season is well underway.
 For many, that fills you with excitement but for others, its trepidation they feel!
-There are a ton of conference guides out there and I wouldn’t dare to duplicate them, but I haven’t seen one out there for introverts.
+There are a ton of conference guides out there and I wouldn't dare to duplicate them, but I haven't seen one out there for introverts.
 As a member of that “tribe”, I can tell you that you can successfully attend a blogging conference, make connections and contacts while still keeping your sanity.
-So I’ve created this Introverts Guide to Blogging Conferences for those of you who need it.
+So I've created this Introverts Guide to Blogging Conferences for those of you who need it.

 I must first slightly digress and say there is a difference in being introverted and shy.
 I am not shy.
 I just can only take so much of people and noise and stimuli before I need to take a break.
 Also, it is really hard to get me to go somewhere where there will be a lot of people and noise and stimuli.
 However, once I am there and engaged, I am not shy.
 That's why most people don't believe me when I say I am an introvert.

-And as a “veteran” of dozens blogging or social media conferences, I do have a few tips to share.
+And as a “veteran” of dozens of blogging or social media conferences, I do have a few tips to share.

 - Think about your blog.
 What is your elevator pitch or “what are you all about?”
 You are going to have to answer this question over and over.
 It would be best if you thought about it ahead of time.

 - Order blog cards.
 These are business cards for your blog.
 They have your URL, your Twitter id, your email address, your Facebook page, etc. There is always an exchange of these cards in nearly every instance that you meet someone and it is better to have them than not.
 If you are shy, or in one of your “I need to check out moments” and the conversation doesn’t always go the way you wanted.
 There is always the opportunity to still convert someone to become a reader of your blog if they look up your blog post-conference.

 - Study the schedule/agenda.
 This will allow you to plan your outs.
 Decide what is important to you and what can be skipped if you are feeling like a break.